-On June 28, 2016 the Board established a management committee (the "Management Committee") to which it has delegated all its management powers, except (i) those powers expressly reserved to the Board of Directors by law, (ii) matters belonging to the general policy of the Company, and (iii) the supervision of the Management Committee, such powers being further described under chapter 3.6 of this Corporate Governance Statement.
+On June 28, 2016 the Board established a management committee (the "Management Committee") to which it has delegated all its management powers, except (i) those powers expressly reserved to the Board of Directors by law, (ii) matters belonging to the general policy of the Company, and (iii) the supervision of the Management Committee, such powers being further described under chapter 16.5.3. of this Corporate Governance Statement.

-Major matters reviewed by the Board during 2016 include, among others:
+Major matters reviewed by the Board during 2017 include, among others:

-- The integration of Grupo Mabe; - The acquisition of the personal hygiene business of Hypermarcas (Brazil); - The approval of the half-year and quarterly financial statements and corresponding financial reports; - The financial and overall performance of the Ontex Group; - Various investments and M&A projects; and - General strategic, financial and operational matters of the Company.
+- The integration of Ontex Brazil; - · Refinancing; - The approval of the half-year and quarterly financial statements and corresponding financial reports; - The financial and overall performance of the Ontex group; - Various investments and M&A projects; and - General strategic, financial and operational matters of the Company.